dhis2/reference-form-field-plugin/README.md

 7. Configure the field mappings for your plugin through the UI by clicking the settings button on the plugin element.
 8. Click the save button to save the configuration to the data store.

 The Plugin settings dialog allows you to map DHIS2 fields (Tracked Entity Attributes or Data Elements) to plugin field aliases.

-The plugin can only access fields that are explicitly mapped in this configuration.
+> **Note**: The plugin can only access fields that are explicitly mapped in this configuration.

 ## Customizing This Example